jgbarah/aframe-playground/figures-03/README.md

 since it looks more like a source file for the project.

-For that, I'm going to use it as a template for the HTML that act as the driver...
+For that, I'm going to use it as a template for the HTML that acts as the driver...
-Although in my case, the template is going to be practically the HTML file I want.
+Although in my case, the template is going to be almost equal to the HTML file I want.
-The only thing I need to change from the `dist/images.html` I had is removing, in the `head`, the reference to the `bundle.js` script, which will be included in the 'template'.
+The only thing I need to change from the previous `dist/images.html` is removing, in the `head`, the reference to the `bundle.js` script, which will be included in the 'template'.